DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 * [support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online), which outlines resources to help keep children safe from different risks online and where to go to receive support and advice
 * [support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online), which includes information on security and privacy settings

-## Installing your own software and settings
+## Requesting local admin and BIOS passwords, and installing your own software and settings

 To install your own software or replace the mobile device management you will need to reset the device using the instructions below.
 This will remove all of the pre-installed configuration and software from the device.